mattermost/mattermost-developer-documentation/site/content/contribute/mobile/push-notifications/service.md

 In this command, `vX.X.X` refers to the release version you want to download.
 See [Mattermost Push Notification Service releases](https://github.com/mattermost/mattermost-push-proxy/releases).

-2. If you are upgrading a previous version of the Mattermost Push Notification Service make sure to backup your `mattermost-push-proxy.json` file before continuing.
+2. If you're upgrading a previous version of the Mattermost Push Notification Service make sure to back up your `mattermost-push-proxy.json` file before continuing.

-3. Unzip the downloaded Mattermost Push Notification Service by typing:
+3. Unzip the downloaded Mattermost Push Notification Service using:
 `tar -xvzf mattermost-push-proxy-X.X.X.tar.gz`

 4. Configure the Mattermost Push Notification service by editing the `mattermost-push-proxy.json` file at `/home/ubuntu/mattermost-push-proxy/config`.
 Follow the steps in the [Android](#set-up-mattermost-push-notification-service-to-send-android-push-notifications)